alexcrichton/rfcs/text/0000-macros-1.1.md

   and is significantly harder to write.
 The marginal benefit of being slightly more flexible about how it's run likely isn't worth it.

+* The syntax for defining a macro will likely be different in the macros 2.0 world, that is it probably won't involve a function attribute like `#[rustc_macro_derive]`.
+This interim system could possibly use this syntax as well, but it's unclear whether we have a concrete enough idea in mind to implement today.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 * Is the interface between macros and the compiler actually general enough to be implemented differently one day?

+* The intention of macros 1.1 is to be *as close as possible* to macros 2.0 in spirit and implementation, just without stabilizing vast quantities of features.
+In that sense, it is the intention that given a stable macros 1.1, we can layer on features backwards-compatibly to get to macros 2.0.
+Right now, though, the delta between what this RFC proposes and where we'd like to is very small, and can get get it down to actually zero?